EvsWorld/react-cosmosdb/README.md

 Your entire application is now running on port 3001.

 Everything in the `server` folder is what is needed in production.
 Those are all of the build assets.

+#### Note on proxy
+That "proxy": "http://localhost:3001" in the package.json tells webpack development server where to look for its backend.
+So your intended backend serv has to be there.